chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 .. note:: Backups created with the older ``automate-ctl backup-data`` command are not supported with this command.
 If you wish to restore an older backup please install the version of Chef Automate that took the backup and use ``automate-ctl restore-data``

+.. warning:: In rare circumstances, jobs that are running at the time of backup creation may be left in an unrecoverable state.

 **Syntax**

 .. code-block:: console